AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 For instructions on how to activate data to batch or email marketing destinations, see the tutorial on [how to activate audience data to batch profile export destinations using the Platform UI](../destinations/ui/activate-batch-profile-destinations.md) and the [guide on how to connect to batch destinations and activate data using the Flow Service API](../destinations/api/connect-activate-batch-destinations.md).

-## Monitor your flow of data
+## Monitor your Platform data activities

-Platform allows you to track flow of data by utilizing dataflows, which is a representation of data jobs that move data across Platform.
+Platform allows you to track how data is being processed through the use of dataflows, which are representations of jobs that move data across Platform's various components.
 These dataflows are configured across different services, helping move data from source connectors to target datasets, where it is then utilized by [!DNL Identity Service] and [!DNL Real-time Customer Profile] before ultimately being activated to destinations.
 The monitoring dashboard provides you with a visual representation of the journey of a dataflow.
 To learn how to monitor dataflows within the Platform UI, see the tutorials on [monitoring dataflows for sources](../dataflows/ui/monitor-sources.md) and [monitoring dataflows for destinations](../dataflows/ui/monitor-destinations.md).

-You can monitor Platform activities through the use of statistical metrics and event notifications by using [!DNL Observability Insights].
+You can also monitor Platform activities through the use of statistical metrics and event notifications by using [!DNL Observability Insights].
 You can subscribe to alert notifications through Platform UI or send them to a configured webhook.
-For more details on how to view, enable, disable, and subscribe to available alerts from the Experience Platform UI, see the [Alerts UI guide](../observability/alerts/ui.md).
+For more details on how to view, enable, disable, and subscribe to available alerts from the Experience Platform UI, see the [[!UICONTROL Alerts] UI guide](../observability/alerts/ui.md).
 For details on how to receive alerts through webhooks, see the guide on [subscribing to Adobe I/O Event notifications](../observability/alerts/subscribe.md).

 ## Next steps

-By reading this tutorial, you have been introduced to a high level overview for a simple end-to-end flow for Platform.
+By reading this tutorial, you have been given a basic introduction to a simple end-to-end flow for Platform.
 To learn more about Adobe Experience Platform, please read the [Platform overview](./home.md).
 To learn more about using the Platform API and the Platform UI, please read the [Platform UI guide](./ui-guide.md) and the [Platform API guide](./api-guide.md) respectively.